dev-aswinreji/ai-bot/README.md

 npm install to build the Project

 # Run Project
-node bot.js
+npm run test

 It is a predefined ai-bot you can make changes according to your will You can train the bot

 !
 Planning to use frondend to make this bot

+Right now only hello how are you message only got the reply .
+Need to learn the bot more things